 Am I required to hire an attorney to file a guardianship in Florida?

 Unless the guardianship is a Guardian Advocate for a developmentally disabled person, yes.

 What are the different types of guardianships?

-Typically, a guardianship is instituted for a person who is incapacitated and cannot care for themselves, either temporarily or for the long term and does not have a Durable Power of Attorney in place.
+Typically, a guardianship in Florida is instituted for a person who is incapacitated and cannot care for themselves, either temporarily or for the long term and does not have a Durable Power of Attorney in place.
 This guardianship is further broken down into a guardian of the person, for medical matters, and a guardian of the property, for legal and financial matters.
 If a guardianship requires expedited handling, an Emergency Temporary Guardianship may be requested.
 In the event a minor receives a large settlement from an insurance claim or inheritance, then a guardianship of the minor is instituted.
 If a developmentally disabled person is about to, or has, reached 18, a guardian advocate is suggested.
 This type of guardianship is the only type that does not require the petitioner to be represented by an attorney.
 A voluntary guardianship is also available, if someone feels that they cannot handle their own financial affairs and may already be beyond the ability to sign a Durable Power of Attorney.
 A Veteran may be placed in a guardianship if they cannot handle their own affairs and are eligible to receive benefits from the United States Department of Veterans Affairs.
 Finally, if a person is indigent and has no known family who is willing to help, the state may institute a public guardianship.